awsdocs/amazon-rds-user-guide/doc_source/CHAP_GettingStarted.CreatingConnecting.PostgreSQL.md

 # Creating a PostgreSQL DB Instance and Connecting to a Database on a PostgreSQL DB Instance<a name="CHAP_GettingStarted.CreatingConnecting.PostgreSQL"></a>

 The easiest way to create a DB instance is to use the RDS console\.
-After you have created the DB instance, you can use standard SQL client utilities to connect to the DB instance such as the pgAdmin utility\.
+After you have created the DB instance, you can use standard SQL client utilities to connect to the DB instance, such as the pgAdmin utility\.
 In this example, you create a DB instance running the PostgreSQL database engine called database\-1, with a db\.t2\.micro DB instance class and 20 GiB of storage\.

 **Important**
 Before you can create or connect to a DB instance, you must complete the tasks in [Setting Up for Amazon RDS](CHAP_SettingUp.md)\.